Search This Blog

 Consultez la version française

-There was a 6% decline in the full-freight segment.
-Belly cargo increased by 30%, partly due to the increase in passenger flights.
-Integrator services increased by 33% compared to November 2023, while trucked volumes are up by 20%.
+There was a 4.7% decline in the full-freight segment.
+Belly cargo increased by 8.1%.
+Integrator services were up 18.2% compared to March 2024, while trucked volumes were down 1.7%.

-The primary import regions are Asia, Africa and North America.
-Asia remains the leading export region, followed by North America and Africa.
+The primary import regions were Asia, Africa and North America.
+The major export regions are again Asia, followed by Africa and North America.

 About Brussels Airport